cristian-5/Spin/Documentation/Syntax/RailRoads/Switch-Statement.md

 Basic example of a `switch` statement.
-Note that the switch statement will result in an optimized version of consecutive
+Note that the switch statement will result in an optimised version of consecutive
 [if statements](If-Statement.md) comparing
 the top expression with every other case, using the **comparison operator** `==`.